yschnellbach/sibyl/readme.md

 - python-opengl
 - rat-pac (compiled with ROOT-6)
 ### Optional
+- python-markdown -- properly display the readme page in the about tab
 - Plotly -- Useful for a web conversion, not currently implemented.
 - SnakeViz is nice for visualizing cProfile